DixonVim/OvarianCancer/README.md

 # A Wavelet-based Method for Early Detection of Ovarian Cancer
 ## Overview
-This project proposes a new method for detecting ovarian cancer in its early stages.
-Based on the self-similarity of protein mass spectra, this novel method defines discriminatory descriptors that can be used to detect the presence of cancer.
-Wavelet spectra are used to assess the self-similarity of protein mass spectra in the wavelet domain.
-A distance variance-based method is proposed as a novel method for computing wavelet spectra because it is more robust to outliers and noise.
+The aim of this project is to describe a new method for detecting ovarian cancer.
+Based on the self-similarity of protein mass spectra, the new method method defines discriminatory descriptors that can be used to detect the presence of cancer.
+Wavelet spectra of protein mass spectra are used to assess self-similarity in the wavelet domain.
+A distance variance-based method is proposed as a novel method for computing wavelet spectra because it is more robust to outliers and noise, which typically present in protein mass spectra.
 The slope of the wavelet spectrum reflects the interplay between protein expression levels, which indicates the presence of cancer.

 ## Dataset
 The data used in the project available at the [American National Cancer Institute Internet Repository](https://home.ccr.cancer.gov/ncifdaproteomics/ppatterns.asp).